-- Ability to commit 4 to 6 hours per week at the Tufts Office for Technology Licensing and Industry Collaboration (OTL&IC), 75 Kneeland Street, Boston, MA, 02111
+- Ability to commit 4 to 6 hours per week at the Tufts Office for Technology Transfer and Industry Collaboration (TTIC), 75 Kneeland Street, Boston, MA, 02111

-- Must have a letter of endorsement by your program director and research supervisor/PI (graduate students) or departmental chair and research supervisor/PI (post-docs)
+- Must have a letter of endorsement from the program director and research supervisor/PI (for graduate students) or departmental chair and research supervisor/PI (for post-docs)

-Interested graduate or postdoctoral researchers should submit the following by email to Nina Green (email@example.com):
+Interested graduate or postdoctoral researchers should submit the following by email to Brandon Milby (email@example.com):

 - Cover letter

-- Letter of endorsement from the program director and research supervisor/PI
+- Letter of endorsement from the program director or department chair (see above) and research supervisor/PI